+The Port's business strategy calls for a balanced approach in the diversification of its port related property portfolio to address port and port client current and future land needs, and for the management team to lease and use the properties in a balanced approach to produce the highest synergies between tenants, cargo throughput and velocity, and port revenues.
 Industrial land in Ventura County is in short supply and the vacancy factor for industrial space is one of the lowest in the nation.
 For the last decade or so, the industrial sector, within the real estate industry, has been the most active, experiencing significant demand, appreciation, and rental rate growth.
 A representative case in point is Southern California, which is experiencing an overall vacancy rate 1.5 percent.
 Ventura County is an even tighter market experiencing a vacancy rate of less than one percent at 0.9 percent.

-One of the greatest challenges to industrial (and in fact, any kind) property development in Ventura County is that most of the developed and developable land is concentrated in only approximately 33 percent of its land area, with most of the balance being a protected agricultural zone known as 'SOAR' (Save our Agricultural Resources), where no industrial development can take place without voters' approval.
+One of the greatest challenges to industrial (and in fact, any kind) property development in Ventura County is that most of the developed and developable land is concentrated in only approximately 33 percent of its land area, with most of the balance being a protected agricultural zone known as 'SOAR' (Save our Agricultural Resources), where no industrial development can take place without voters' approval with a 2/3rd vote.
 Today, 100,000 acres of agricultural land is in production currently in Ventura County.